Advanced study of performance as a cultural phenomenon in relation to a variety of historical and theoretical approaches to research methodology.

 - Paper Structure

-- The THEA 323 course reader and THEA 423 supplementary course reader can be purchased from the University print shop at the beginning of the semester, and are available on Blackboard.
+The THEA 323 course reader and THEA 423 supplementary course reader can be purchased from the University print shop at the beginning of the semester, and are available on Blackboard.

 - Graduate Attributes Emphasised